dotcli/zombie-architect/docs/Installation-Windows.md

 [Download](https://www.anaconda.com/download/#windows) and install Anaconda for Windows.
 By using Anaconda, you can manage separate environments for different distributions of Python.
-Python 3.5 or 3.6 is required as we no longer support Python 2.
+Python 3.6.1 or higher is required as we no longer support Python 2.
 In this guide, we are using Python version 3.6 and Anaconda version 5.1 ([64-bit](https://repo.continuum.io/archive/Anaconda3-5.1.0-Windows-x86_64.exe)